WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.0.1 =
+* A few translation bug fixes and a Spanish and Finish translation submitted by Andres Gomez Garcia!

 = 2.0.0 =
 * Made the multi-selects easier to use